-At Harb & Co.
-Natalie works with more home buyers than I. Not that I don’t show homes, I sometimes do, just not as often as Natalie.
-Not that Natalie doesn’t list homes because she does and has a new listing in Glendale’s Rossmoyne neighborhood coming in July.
-I represent more home sellers and Natalie represents more buyers.
+At Harb & Co. my buyer’s agent works with more home buyers than I. Not that I don’t show homes, I sometimes do, just not as often as my buyer’s agent.
+I represent more home sellers.
 After the property inspection, I am typically negotiating on the seller’s behalf.

 A successful real estate agent needs to sometimes wear the other hat.
 Working primarily with home sellers it’s easy for me to forget the buyer’s perspective.
 How disheartening it is after the home inspection for the buyer to learn of all the things wrong with their dream home.
 In this market the journey to having an offer accepted can be a long one.